Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Sitting at the foothills of South Mountain is Mystery Castle – and visiting is one of the interesting and fun things to do PHX.

-#40 Phoenix Bicycle Exploration
+#40 Pedal Around Phoenix

-Cruising through the quiet and beautiful historic neighborhoods is high on our list of fun downtown Phoenix things to do.
-Visitors can use bicycles from Bike Share vendors and pedal to their heart’s content – or join a guided bike tour of the best Phoenix neighborhoods.
+Another superb thing to do outside in Phoenix is to hop on two wheels to explore.
+Visitors can use a bike share and pedal to their heart’s content or join a guided bicycle tour of the best Phoenix neighborhoods.

 #41 Arizona Falls

-The 20-foot waterfall is located at 56th Street and Indian School Road at the GR Herberger Park – and there is a viewing platform so that visitors can get a good look.
+A 20-foot waterfall is located at 56th Street and Indian School Road at the GR Herberger Park.
+The waterflow actually generates enough power to provide electricity for 150 homes and there is a viewing platform to get a good look.

 #42 Phoenix Bat Cave

-One of the odd but wildly fun things to do in PHX is to watch the Phoenix bats take to the sky at dusk.
+One of the odd things to do in PHX is to watch bats take to the sky at dusk.
+During the summer months, thousands of Mexican Free Tailed Bats reside inside a flood control tunnel alongside the canal.

 #43 Hot Air Balloon Ride